Manufacturers are increasingly choosing puncture repair kits over spare tyres. But how do you use them?

 Make sure your handbrake is on

-Make sure you're away from busy traffic - don't try and repair a tyre on a motorway hard shoulder or at the side of the road
+Make sure you're away from busy traffic – don't try to repair a tyre on a hard shoulder or at the side of the road

 Disconnect the compressor and the bottle of sealant, and replace the dust cap.